Anisotropic universe with anisotropic sources: Introduction

-In this paper our approach is not to deal with metric approach directly, but rather to adhere to an approach similar to orthonormal frame formalism \cite{Wainwright1997}.
-This paper is organised as follows.
-In section \ref{sec:BianchiI}, we write down the Einstein's equations in cosmic time.
-Geodesic equations in cosmic time are studied in section \ref{sec:geodesic}.
-In section \ref{sec:fixedpoint}, we do a fixed point analysis of all the evolution equations in terms of a dimensionless time variable ($\tau$), to study the asymptotic evolution of the state observables.
-Then, in section \ref{sec:cmbpattern}, we show the temperature patterns for CMB due to various anisotropic sources considered in our study.
-A more realistic model including the ordinary dark matter and dark energy components in addition to the anisotropic sources already considered, is studied in section \ref{sec:realscenario}.
-In section \ref{sec:snconstr}, we obtain the constrains on the fractional energy densites due to various components in the realistic model of the previous section, the level of shear, and also determine a preferred axis if present.
-Finally, we conclude our work in section \ref{sec:conclusion}.
+In this paper our approach is not to deal with metric approach directly, rather we adhere to an approach similar to orthonormal frame formalism \cite{Wainwright1997}.
+The paper is organized as follows.
+In section~\ref{sec:BianchiI}, we write down the Einstein's equations in cosmic time.
+Null geodesic equations in cosmic time are studied in section~\ref{sec:geodesic}.
+In section~\ref{sec:fixedpoint}, fixed point analysis of all the evolution equations is carried out in terms of a dimensionless time variable ($\tau$), to study the asymptotic evolution of the state observables.
+A more realistic model including the ordinary dust like (dark) matter and a cosmological constant (dark energy) in addition to the anisotropic sources is considered in section~\ref{sec:realscenario}.
+Then, in section~\ref{sec:cmbpattern}, we show the temperature patterns for CMB due to co-evolution of individual anisotropic sources along with isotropic matter and vacuum energy.
+In section~\ref{sec:snconstr}, we obtain constraints on the fractional energy densities of various components of the realistic model described earlier, the level of shear, and also determine a cosmic preferred axis if present.
+Finally, in section~\ref{sec:conclusion}, we conclude our work.